RichCWilkerson/Consulting_Notes/Eval_Questions.md

 - friday: retrospective -> substitute for grooming, but lose end of day work if we do both
 - product demo - as needed (typically based on how many features are done) typical 1 time every other month

+---

+Koin -> runtime -> has more errors at runtime if something is not configured properly Hilt -> compile time -> catches more errors at compile time if something is not configured properly
+- this means that most people prefer Hilt over Koin for larger projects where catching errors early is important
+- KMP / KMM -> Koin is preferred since Hilt does not support KMP/KMM yet
+  - need to be more careful with Koin since it is runtime errors
+  - Ktor as well